 If you go underwater during whale season, and you’re far enough from the surface and breaking waves, you can actually hear whales singing.
 It’s rare that you’ll see them, but you can hear them perfectly.
 WILD!

-If you're looking for a unique experience with Humpback whales, listening to their song from underwater is other-worldly.
-Give Scuba Mike a call at (808) 250-5494 and ask where the best spots are to dive and hear them sing.
+If you’re looking for a unique experience with Humpback whales, listening to their song from underwater is other-worldly.
+Contact a master diver or Maui dive school and ask where the best spots are to dive and hear them sing.
 He offers both discovery dives for beginners as well as exciting scooter dives for advanced divers.

 From a Stand Up Paddle Board

 If you’ve ever done stand up paddle boarding, you know how much fun it can be.
 While limited in speed and distance, imagine the view of a breaching whale while standing on the surface of the water!
 This option is best for people with previous experience and a perfect option for whale watching due to the high vantage point, allowing you to see whales from a farther distance.
 If you’re up for a challenge and a view, definitely check it out!

 You can also see them intimately on a Stand Up Surf Board.
 Sit back, relax, enjoy the ride and let the whales come to you.
 You may even get to see dolphins and turtles if you’re lucky!

 For those of you who want to combine your sightseeing, consider one of the many extraordinary Maui helicopter tours, which offer views of Haleakala crater, Hana, Molokai, and West Maui, where you can watch whales as they cross the Pailolo channel.
 Enjoy the bird’s eye view of these huge creatures as well as the rest of the beautiful island of Maui.
 This isn’t guaranteed, but can be a fun way to get a view of them.